 It’s nearly impossible to avoid microscopic imperfections and these will have an effect on how light will scatter across a surface.
 Do the best you can but keep in mind that there is no perfectly smooth surface in nature.
 Increasing roughness will give your material a more matte look whereas decreasing it will result in a more glossy one.

 Bumpy textures highlight shadows to create an impression of physical relief.
 The subtleness or roughness is up to you depending on what kind of depth you’re trying to achieve.

 - Displacement Textures

-All the techniques, including displacement textures, are aimed to create a more realistic feel for your object.
+All the techniques, including displacement textures, are aimed to create a more realistic feel for your 3D signage.
 Use displacement textures to push and pull the surface of the model.
 This will help you to shape the product and create silhouettes in a manner more true-to-life.

 Tip 14.
 Rely on camera

 Many rendering engines include a camera control to shape visual properties more accurately within the virtual environment.
 Designers can select from a range of camera models and lenses according to software features so prior knowledge of photography is recommended.

 The focal point and focal length of the camera lens are selected with consideration to the purpose of the rendering.
 Longer lenses minimize distortion of an image, whereas wider lenses offer a wide angle view but create a fish-eye effect which is not ideal for product photography.

 - Camera distance